 - New Mexico Gas Company operations hold meetings throughout the state with emergency responders to inform them about our operations.
-If you are interested in finding out more about this program or in attending a meeting, contact James Stanovcak at (505) 697-3518.
+If you are interested in finding out more about this program or in attending a meeting, contact Gary Roybal at (505) 697-3636.

-- Mr. Stanovcak can also provide more detailed information for emergency responders about:
+- Mr. Roybal can also provide more detailed information for emergency responders about:

 * New Mexico Gas Company natural gas pipelines